 My home church, First Presbyterian ARP in Columbia, SC, has recently been urged by the public and African American brothers and sisters to more closely examine our tradition’s stance toward the racist ideologizing of anti-abolitionist and prominent Southern intellectual James Henley Thornwell (1812-1862).
 Thornwell is credited as the major proponent of the doctrine of the spirituality of the church and was highly influential in the affairs of the General Assembly.
-While Thornwell’s name was removed from our educational building, as a congregation we need to reckon thoroughly with the anti-gospel elements of his religious thinking and ask if any inappropriate Thornwellian elements may remain embedded in our own ministry.
+While Thornwell’s name was removed from our educational building, as a congregation we need to reckon thoroughly with the anti-gospel elements of his religious thinking and ask if any inappropriate Thornwellian elements may remain embedded in our own ministry and rhetoric of cultural engagement.
 To investigate these matters will require understanding the ideologies from which Thornwell (and other Southern Presbyterians) drew as they taught their congregants how to cognize threats to the gospel and communal peace.
 My hope is that this study will help us understand how appeals to ‘law and order’ can be weaponized in Christian settings.

 In Thornwell’s thought, white supremacy/manifest destiny thinking and the notion that Providence benevolently works through the governing structures of the status quo were glued together into a cohesive defense of slavery via the conservative principle of the organicism of society.